Arthritis

 Rheumatoid Arthritis

 Arthritis is a common condition that affects people of all ages.
 The most common type of arthritis is called rheumatoid arthritis (RA).
 RA is an autoimmune disorder in which the body’s immune system attacks its own tissues.
 This can cause inflammation in joints as well as other parts of the body.
 In the joints, this inflammation can damage the synovium – a soft tissue that produces fluid that nourishes cartilage and lubricates joints.
-Over time, this can lead to destruction of both bone and cartilage inside the joint.
+Over time, this can lead to the destruction of both bone and cartilage inside the joint.

-Currently scientists are still working to figure out the exact reason that causes our immune system to attack.
+Currently, scientists are still working to figure out the exact reason that causes our immune system to attack.
 However, they have identified specific genetic markers that can increase your risk of developing RA, by almost 5x.

 Osteoarthritis